travis-ci/docs-travis-ci-com/blog/_posts/2012-12-18-travis-artifacts.md

 we end up with.
 Maybe it will not evolve too much, but maybe based on use cases and feedback we will change a lot in a way it works.

-During the development of artifacts I wanted a way to run script regardless the tests result.
+During the development of artifacts I wanted a way to run scripts regardless of test results.
 There was no such hook, so I wanted to change `after_script` to behave that way.
 I also exposed the `TRAVIS_TEST_RESULT` environment variable so you can check if tests failed or passed at this point.
 This is a general purpose change in a way travis works and it will